muyangren907/flask_tg/readthedocs/basic/signing-in.rst

 Signing In as a Bot Account
 ===========================

-You can also use daxiedewuyu for your bots (normal bot accounts, not users).
+You can also use django for your bots (normal bot accounts, not users).
 You will still need an API ID and hash, but the process is very similar: